 GoldenEye: Rogue Agent (2004)

-Despite existing as the next in a line of EA contract fulfilment, Rogue Agent attempted to trick consumers with a return to GoldenEye branding, and inadvertently became my favourite Bond Universe game ever.
+Despite existing as the next in a line of EA contract fullfilment, Rogue Agent attempted to trick consumers with a return to GoldenEye branding, and inadvertently became my favorite Bond universe game ever.
 You begin as an MI6 agent coming up in Bond's shadow, but soon find yourself aligned with the trademark baddies of the SPECTRE-verse.
-Each mission is accompanied by borderline super-hero upgrades that allow the addition of gameplay elements like x-ray vision or force field generation.
-The solo campaign shows tent-pole element scripting on par with a Call of Duty, but unfortunately the game was embarrassingly short – and that's a genuine crime.
+Each mission is accompanied by borderline superhero upgrades that allow the addition of gameplay elements like X-ray vision or force field generation.
+The solo campaign shows tentpole element scripting on par with a Call of Duty, but unfortunately the game was embarrassingly short—and that's a genuine crime.
 While Rogue was borrowing from more en vogue hits, it was also predicting future titles like Titanfall and, much more directly, the clever villainous violence of Bulletstorm.